telerik/ajax-docs/controls/htmlchart/how-to/plot-threshold-lines.md

 ## Plot Threshold Lines via Additional Series

-You can plot a threshold line in the RadHtmlChart by adding a line series and disabling its visibility in the legend as well as the visiblity of its markers and labels. **Example 3** shows this approach and the **Figure 3** displays the output.
+You can plot a threshold line in the **RadHtmlChart** by adding a line series and disabling its visibility in the legend as well as the visiblity of its markers and labels. **Example 3** shows this approach and **Figure 3** displays the output.

 >caption Figure 3: Line series is used as a threshold line.

 ![htmlchart-threshold-lines-lineseries](images/htmlchart-threshold-lines-lineseries.png)

->caption Example 3: Plot threshold line by simply including an additional line series.
+>caption Example 3: Plot a threshold line by simply including an additional line series.

 ````ASP.NET
 <telerik:RadHtmlChart runat="server" ID="RadHtmlChart1" Width="500px" Height="300px" Skin="Silk">